 Firm Choice:

 (a) Hard Copy (b) Notice

-(i) Hard Copy Hard Copy Hard Copy
+Shareholder Choice: (i) Hard Copy Hard Copy Hard Copy

-Shareholder Choice: (ii) E-Delivery E-Delivery E-Delivery
+(ii) E-Delivery E-Delivery E-Delivery

 (iii) Default Hard Copy Notice

-An account's choice of Hard Copy or E-Delivery is determinative of the materials it receives; for the rest of the accounts, the firm's choice of Hard Copy or Notice determines their materials.
 We observe both the firm's choice and the retail shareholder account's choice at the time of initial delivery.
 For example, if an account receives a Notice, and then subsequently requests Hard Copy materials for the meeting, we observe the account's selection as Notice.

 To identify the effects of the materials an account receives on turnout, we exploit variation resulting from the subset of firms that switch their choice of materials either from Notice to Hard Copy or Hard Copy to Notice during our sample period.
-Because the firm's choice affects only accounts that chose Default, Default accounts comprise our treatment group.
+The firm's choice affects only accounts that chose Default, our treatment group.
 We use a triple-differences approach - (i) across firm choice whether to switch or not, (ii) across time whether post-switch or not, and (iii) across shareholder choice whether Default or not.

-We begin by presenting graphical evidence from firms switching from Hard Copy to Notice and those switching from Notice to Hard Copy.
-We first show that firms switching their choice of materials alters the materials that Default shareholders receive while leaving non-Default shareholders unaffected.
+We begin by presenting graphical evidence from firms switching from Hard Copy to Notice or from Notice to Hard Copy.
+We first show that firms switching their choice of materials alters what Default shareholders receive while leaving non-Default shareholders unaffected.
 The top part of Fig. 3 shows the portion of accounts receiving Hard Copy materials leading up to and following the switch, split by whether the account chose E-Delivery, Hard Copy, or Default.
-The combination of the firm's choice and the account's original choice is almost completely determinative of the materials the account receives.
-The E-Delivery and Hard Copy groups continue as before following the switch, whereas the Default group switches materials almost completely.
+The combination of the firm's choice and the account's original choice almost completely determines which materials the account receives.
+The E-Delivery and Hard Copy groups continue as before following the switch, whereas nearly the entire Default group switches materials.

 The bottom part of Fig. 3 shows turnout leading up to and following the switch in delivery method, split by whether the account chose E-Delivery, Hard Copy, or Default.
 We normalize each line by scaling by the voting rate in year -1.
-The graphs again show extremely strong parallel pretrends, with nearly indistinguishable lines between the three groups.
-Default accounts at firms that switch from Hard Copy to Notice or Notice to Hard Copy in 2017 have virtually no pre-switch pre-trend in voting rates from 2015 to 2016, nor are there pre-trends in non-Default accounts, which are our placebo groups.
+The graphs again show extremely strong parallel pre-trends, with nearly indistinguishable lines between the three groups.
+Default accounts at firms that switch from Hard Copy to Notice or Notice to Hard Copy in 2017 have virtually no pre-switch pre-trend in voting rates from 2015 to 2016, nor are there pre-trends in non-Default accounts, our placebo groups.
 The E-Delivery and Hard Copy groups' turnout rates continue as before following the switch, strong placebo tests substantiating our identification strategy.
 The Default group, by contrast, sees a large drop in turnout when firms switch to Notice and a large rise in turnout when firms switch to Hard Copy.